-All quotes and information provided in the disclaimer have been pulled from Governor Sisolak's issues Declaration of Emergency Directive 044.
+All quotes and information provided in the disclaimer have been pulled from Governor Sisolak's issues Declaration of Emergency Directive 044-048.
 In accordance with Directive 044 authority for managing certain COVID-19 mitigation measures is delegated to district leaders and charter school sponsors.
-Superintendents and charter school sponsors (LEA Leaders) may determine capacity limits, social distancing protocols, and sanitation protocols.
+Superintendents and charter school sponsors (LEA Leaders) may determine capacity limits, social distancing protocols, and sanitation protocols while staying within the minimum requirements set through executive order.